BGE was founded in 1916 as the nation's first gas utility where it began a tradition of superior service and reliability. Today you can

 continue to rely on BGE as your premier energy delivery company, providing quality service to customers throughout Central Maryland.

 1816 - 1841: A Company Comes To Light

-- On June 11, 1816, Rembrandt Peale illuminated a room in his Holliday Street museum in Baltimore with burning gas, dazzling the patrons gathered there with a 'ring beset with gems of light.'
+- In June 1816, Rembrandt Peale illuminated his Holliday Street museum in Baltimore with burning gas, dazzling the patrons gathered there with a 'ring beset with gems of light.'

-- On June 17, 1816, the City Council speedily approved Peale's plan to light the city's streets.
-So was born the first gas company in the New World, BGE's direct predecessor: the Gas Light Company of Baltimore.
+- Baltimore City Council speedily approved Peale's plan to light the city's streets.
+The Gas Light Company of Baltimore became the first gas company in the New World and BGE's direct predecessor.

 1842 - 1866: Metering the First Success

 - The Company shows its first profit and first dividend after completing two full miles of gas main.

 - Metering replaced flat-rate billing.
 As a result, people of moderate means could now afford to light their home with gas.